bluesky/tiled/docs/source/explanations/access-control.md

 ```

 There are no examples of (2) yet.
 The interface for doing so has been specified
-and will soon be implemented for a MongoDB-backed Catalog.
+and will soon be implemented for a MongoDB-backed Tree.